Recommended Junk Journal Printables (Tried & Tested!)

 An envelope folio/journal insert using the green leaves watercolor kit

-This “Green Leaves Watercolor” kit from RomanticaArts is easily one of my most favourite kits I’ve worked with this year.
+This “Green Leaves Watercolor” kit from RomanticaArts is easily one of my most favourite kits I’ve worked with so far.

 Some of the journal pages also feature ephemera on them, which you can fussy cut out.
 That’s what I did for these pockets full of ephemera: